Sima de los Huesos hominins: Diseases

-Cranium 5 ("Miguelón") presents severe tooth decay.
+Cranium 5 (Miguelón) had severe tooth decay.

-Cranium 5 presents severe dental decay, moderate gum disease, and alveolar osteitis on the left side.
-All of the teeth exhibit excessive wearing.
-There is extensive alveolar bone loss, causing overeruption of the teeth; at least a third of the root of every tooth is exposed.
-This individual seems to have been treating his gum disease with a toothpick, and similar toothpick grooves are found in some isolated teeth in the Sima de los Huesos.
-The lower left third molar (M_{3}) exhibits chipping.
+Cranium 5 has severe dental decay, moderate gum disease, and alveolar osteitis on the left side.
+All of its teeth have excessive wearing.
+There is extensive alveolar bone loss which caused overeruption of the teeth; at least one-third of the root of every tooth is exposed.
+This individual seems to have been treating his gum disease with a toothpick, and similar toothpick grooves are found in isolated teeth in the Sima de los Huesos.
+The lower left third molar (M_{3}) is chipped.
 The upper left first premolar (P^{3}) was badly chipped in life, exposing the pulp cavity.
-The wound appears to have suffered from chronic infection, leading to periapical cyst and fistula formation with remodeling of the surrounding bone.
-The lower left incisors also formed cysts, with pulp cavity exposure likely stemming from excessive loading and wearing in life; the upper incisors are similarly heavily ground down.
-The infection seems to have progressed to orbital cellulitis in the eye, and may have eventually progressed to sepsis, leading to death.
+The wound appears to have become chronically infected, leading to periapical cyst and fistula formation with remodeling of the surrounding bone.
+The lower left incisors also formed cysts, with pulp cavity exposure probably stemming from excessive loading and wearing in life; the upper incisors are similarly ground down.
+The infection seems to have progressed to orbital cellulitis in the eye, and may have progressed to terminal sepsis.

-About 40% of the teeth exhibit enamel hypoplasia resulting from bouts of nutritional stress, peaking at about 3½ years of age.
-This could indicate the weaning age, which was probably around 4 years of age in Neanderthals, like recent hunter gatherers.
-Neanderthals suffered even higher rates and more intense bouts of hypoplasia, either because their subsistence strategies were less efficient, or because they lived in harsher environments.
+About 40 percent of the teeth have enamel hypoplasia, resulting from bouts of nutritional stress peaking at about 3½ years of age.
+This could indicate the weaning age, which was probably around four years of age in Neanderthals (like recent hunter-gatherers).
+Neanderthals had higher rates and more intense bouts of hypoplasia because their subsistence strategies were less efficient, or because they lived in harsher environments.

-"Elvis", based on joint degeneration, may have lived for more than 45 years.
-He presented: lumbar kyphosis (excessive curving of the lumbar vertebrae in the lower back), L5–S1 spondylolisthesis (misalignment of the last lumbar vertebra with the first sacral vertebra), and Baastrup disease on L4 and 5 (enlargement of the spinous processes).
-These would have caused lower back pain, significantly limiting movement, and may indicate group care.
+Based on joint degeneration, "Elvis" may have lived for over 45 years.
+He had lumbar kyphosis (excessive curving of the lumbar vertebrae in the lower back), L5–S1 spondylolisthesis (misalignment of the last lumbar vertebra with the first sacral vertebra), and Baastrup disease (enlargement of the spinous processes) in L4 and 5.
+These would have caused lower back pain (significantly limiting movement), and may indicate group care.

-The adolescent Cranium 14 was diagnosed with lambdoid single suture craniosynostosis (immature closing of the left lambdoid suture leading to skull deformities as development continued).
-This is a rare condition in modern humans, occurring in less than 6 out of every 200,000 individuals.
-The individual died around the age of 10, suggesting it was not abandoned due to its deformity as has been done in historical times, and received the same quality of care as any other child.
+The adolescent Cranium 14 was diagnosed with lambdoid single-suture craniosynostosis (immature closing of the left lambdoid suture, leading to skull deformities as development continued).
+This is a rare condition in modern humans, occurring in fewer than six of every 200,000 individuals.
+The individual died at around age 10, suggesting that it was not abandoned due to deformity (as has been done historically), and received the same quality of care as other children.

 Hibernation

-The adolescents, especially, present pathologies consistent with chronic metabolic and malnutritional diseases, which could be consistent with insufficient fat reserves during hibernation.
+In 2020, Greek paleopathologist Antonis Bartsiokas and Arsuaga argued that the Sima de los Huesos hominins underwent hibernation during the harsh winter months.
+They argued that the adolescents in particular have pathologies consistent with chronic metabolic and malnutritional diseases, which could be consistent with insufficient fat reserves during hibernation.
 The adults do not seem to have suffered to the same degree.
-Hibernation can be induced in modern humans with injection of 5′-AMP (a secondary messenger) which in hibernating animals is normally produced by brown adipose tissue.
+In hibernating mammals, hibernation seems to be commonly induced by hypoxia (low blood-oxygen levels) which—for unclear reasons—reduces core body temperature.
+Hypoxia can impede: